Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 - Download the OpenGL spec and build the most recent gl.h header file …

-If you have still some trouble seeing the difference between compile-time and run-time, the following program will make it clear.
+The following program will make the difference between compile-time and run-time even clearer.
 See *26.15_comprun.jai*:
 ```c++
 #import "Basic";